BharathVishal/TextFileViewer-for-Android/README.md

 ```
 &nbsp;

 *2*.
-To launch the Document picker intent:
+To launch the Document picker intent.
 This launches the document chooser intent and then dislays the selected text file with the built-in Text Viewer.
 ```
 TextReaderModule().setContext(mContext).launchTextViewerWithFileChooser()
 ```
+&nbsp;
 - To display line length
 ```
 TextReaderModule().shouldShowLineLength(true).setFileUri(uri).launchTextViewer()